cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 During a successful transmission, an IBC packet goes through 4 stages:

-1. Message processing before packet transmission (on the source cahin)
+1. Message processing before packet transmission (on the source chain)
 2. Reception of a packet (on the target chain)
 3. Acknowledgment of a packet (on the source chain)
 4. Timeout of a packet (on the source chain)